learn

 How are algae measured?

-The amount of algae in the water are determined by measuring chlorophyll α, the green pigment in plants and algae that is used for photosynthesis.
+The amount of algae in the water is determined by measuring chlorophyll α, the green pigment in plants and algae that is used for photosynthesis.
 Measuring how much of this pigment is in the water provides a good indicator of the total amount (or biomass) of algae in a lake.
 Algae are important for the lake ecosystem.
 However, when their abundance is too high they can become a problem and contribute to poorer water quality.

 Algae (phytoplankton) and trophic state